 What are some successful investing disciplines?

-The following rules from the manager of a managed fund in New York are easily applied to our local environment and to investors who rely on fund managers to do the hard ‘stock picking’ work.
+The following rules from the manager of a managed fund in New York are easily applied to our own, local environment.
+Investors who rely on fund managers to do the hard ‘stock picking’ work, accept the rules employed.
 (Where relevant, we have shown some commentary to fit the ‘managed fund’ model):

 - Investing is fun, exciting, and (but) dangerous if you don’t do any work.